nickjalbert/design_docs/registry.rst

 algorithm.

 Now suppose we become convinced that a `Deep Q-Learning network
-<https://en.wikipedia.org/wiki/Q-learning>`_ would be more amenable to 2048.
+<https://en.wikipedia.org/wiki/Q-learning>`_ would be more amenable to learning 2048.
 Switching our learning strategy and policy is as easy as running::

   agentos install policy-dqn